Knowit-Objectnet/oko-web/README.md

 ### Src

-Inside _src_ are alle the source kode for the application, and they are organized in folders and files.
+Inside _src_ are all the source kode for the application, and they are organized in folders and files.

 -   `index` and `app` are the root of the application, like in most React projects.
 -   `assets` is where all the images and fonts are stored.